October 24

 Prime Minister Giulio Andreotti told parliament that Italy had hosted a secret NATO army called Gladio for 40 years.
 It was supposed to resist Soviet invasion.
 Instead, evidence suggested it staged terrorist attacks blamed on leftists—train bombings, piazza massacres—to discredit communists and prevent them from taking power.
 Arms caches were hidden across the country.
 Similar networks existed in most NATO countries.
 Nobody had known.

-The Toronto Blue Jays beat the Atlanta Braves 4-3 in 11 innings to win the World Series.
+The Toronto Blue Jays defeated the Atlanta Braves 4-3 in eleven innings to win the World Series, becoming the first M…

 Deep Space 1 launched from Cape Canaveral to test twelve new technologies, including an ion drive that expelled xenon…